Share

 Reported by Aubin Ramon, CSaP Policy Intern (Sept-Dec 2024)

-Dr Nikolai Kazantsev, Research Associate at the Institute for Manufacturing (IfM), University of Cambridge, presented at CSaP online seminar in our latest Policy Fellows series on the theme of Approaches to public policy.
+Dr Nikolai Kazantsev, a Research Fellow at Clare Hall College and the Institute for Manufacturing (IfM), University of Cambridge, presented the first online seminar in our latest CSaP Policy Fellows series on the theme of Approaches to public policy.

-Dr Kazantsev leverages engineering methodologies and system-based approaches to strengthen the preparedness of public services in case of emergency.
-Given that a pandemic is the most likely catastrophic risk to suddenly disrupt society in the UK, Dr Kazantsev framed his talk around a study of the COVID-19 pandemic management, highlighting key lessons to improve healthcare responses to enhance the quality and cost-efficiency of services to save more lives.
+Dr Kazantsev leverages engineering and systems thinking approaches to strengthen public service preparedness to catastrophic risks from the National Risk Register (2023).
+Given that a pandemic is the most likely catastrophic risk to disrupt society in the UK, Dr Kazantsev framed his talk around a study of the COVID-19 pandemic management, highlighting key lessons to improve existing healthcare responses, enhance the quality and cost-efficiency of healthcare services, and reduce the length of lockdowns.